bildungsroman/here-today-gong-tomorrow/README.md

-# Serverless Webhooks App
+# The Serverless Gong! 🔔

+A serverless gong using GitHub and Slack webhooks.
+When a selected repository in GitHub has a release event, a chosen Slack channel is messaged with a gong!

+## Links

-This is a modification of the [Serverless Webhooks Tutorial](https://docs.stackery.io/docs/tutorials/serverless-webhooks/) from Stackery.
+* Read the [Serverless Webhooks Tutorial](https://docs.stackery.io/docs/tutorials/serverless-webhooks/) to get started
+* Read the [blog post on the serverless gong](https://www.stackery.io/blog/serverless-gong/) for more on this project

 ## Deploy this to your AWS account